A letter from students and staff to Graeme Dey, Minister for Higher and Further Education

 This is not just about numbers on a balance sheet—it is about people’s futures, their jobs, their education, and their lives.
 It is about Scotland’s ability to be a world leader in education.
 It is about whether we believe in an accessible, high-quality, well-funded education system—or whether we are content to let it collapse in front of us.

-A Defining Moment: The Higher and Further Education Bill
+A Defining Moment: The Tertiary Education Bill

-The forthcoming Higher and Further Education Bill presents a critical opportunity to reshape the future of post-16 education in Scotland.
+The forthcoming Tertiary Education Bill presents a critical opportunity to reshape the future of post-16 education in Scotland.
 If the Scottish Government is serious about protecting our world-class education system, then this legislation must deliver real solutions—not just surface-level reforms.
 This means embedding a sustainable public funding model, ensuring secure jobs and fair pay for staff, and committing to education as a right, not a privilege.
 The sector cannot afford another missed opportunity.
 We demand to be at the heart of shaping this Bill to guarantee it brings the transformative change we need.

 We Demand Action Now